mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

 # Navigation stacks

-^ So, why are we talking so much about navigation coupling?
+^ So, the two problems we just mentioned, the bugs that plagued SwiftUI navigation links and the coupling of sources and destinations, seems to have led Apple to completely reconsider the navigation API.

-^ Well, because iOS 16 introduced a brand new API for drill-down navigations that can help decouple navigation destinations.
+^ iOS 16 introduced a brand new API for drill-down navigations that can help decouple navigation destinations.
 It's called navigation stack, and Apple is so happy with this API that they deprecated all of the navigation link APIs we discussed a moment ago.

-^ It's worth mentioning that even with navigation stacks the coupling problem we discussed a moment ago is still possible.
+^ It's worth mentioning that even with navigation stacks the coupling problem we discussed a moment ago is still possible with all other forms of navigation.
 For example, suppose the settings feature was not a drill down from the users list feature, but instead poppped up in a sheet.
 Then you have no choice but to use the `.sheet` view modifier to do that, and once you have done that you have coupled the users list feature to the settings feature.

 ^ so, it's still on you if you want to decouple your features for all of the other kinds of navigation we have discussed in this talk.
 But at least for drill-down animations, Apple has provided a tool